How Much Does an LLC Cost in Nevada (All the Fees Explained)

 1. LLC Formation Filing Fee ($425 - Mandatory)

-When my clients are on a budget, I advise them to file their application online since the documents are processed within the same day.
+When clients are watching their budget, I always tell them to file online — documents are typically processed the same day, and you skip the expedite fee entirely.

 2. Registered Agent Service Fee ($80-$300 – Optional)